vijayrajpanchall/matic-docs/docs/zkEVM/introduction.md

 - Running a local zkNode
 - Participating in the zkEVM Testnet and build on the Mainnet

-The documentation cascades into the finer details of zkEVM's sub-components, including the **zero-knowledge Prover (zkProver)**, the **State Machines** used in the zkProver, the **Layer X &harr; Layer Y** bridge smart contract, and the special toolings that enable the Polygon zkEVM to achieve its objectives.
+The documentation cascades into the finer details of zkEVM's sub-components, including the **zero-knowledge Prover (zkProver)**, the **State Machines** used in the zkProver, the **zkEVM Bridge smart contract**, and the special toolings that enable the Polygon zkEVM to achieve its objectives.

 ## Scaling Ethereum with zkEVM